 What to know about data roaming

 Data charges are where you’re most likely going to be stung.
 It’s hard enough to manage data usage at home some times, let alone when you’re overseas!
-Most providers will charge you by the Mb, meaning costs will quickly add up.
+Many providers will charge you by the megabyte, meaning costs will quickly add up.

 Again, the price you pay does depend on a few factors, though travellers will usually find their provider charges between $2 – $3/Mb depending on your provider – that would cost you up to $40 to watch a 5 minute YouTube video!